-More than 1 billion people regularly use Facebook, but that doesn’t mean they’re all well-acquainted with the social media site.
-It’s constantly being refreshed, and between profile redesigns, new apps and privacy changes, it’s hard to keep up.
+More than 1 billion people regularly use Facebook, but that doesn’t mean they know all the hidden tricks for using the social media platform.
+Both Facebook and its messaging companion app are constantly being refreshed with new features and redesigns, which can make it hard to keep up.

-Here are five tricks to make sure you’re on top of your Facebook game:
+Here are eight tricks to make sure you’re on top of your Facebook game:

 Get ready for a trip down memory lane (and for a great #tbt) without endlessly scrolling through conversations.
 The easiest (but slowest) way to see the first Facebook messages you sent to a friend is to download all your Facebook data, which you can do by going to General Settings and following the bottommost link.
 This can take hours or days because the function compiles every single message you’ve ever sent, among other data.